 Medicare Part A (not Part B) helps you pay for medically necessary surgeries requiring an inpatient hospital stay.
 The surgery has to be deemed medically necessary — not cosmetic or optional — to qualify for Medicare coverage.

-On the other hand, if one doctor recommends you for surgery but you want a second opinion before you commit, Medicare Part B may help you save money on a potentially unnecessary surgery by paying for your secondary doctor’s visit.
+On the other hand, if one doctor recommends you for surgery but you want a second opinion before you commit, Medicare Part B may help you keep more money in your bank account by paying for your secondary doctor’s visit.

 Bottom line